 5.1 Customers routinely entrust financial firms with important personal data; if this falls into criminal hands, fraudsters can attempt to undertake financial transactions in the customer's name.
-Firms must take special care of their customers' personal data, and comply with the data protection principles set out in Schedule 1 to the Data Protection Act 1998.
+Firms must take special care of their customers' personal data, and comply with the data protection principles set out in s.4 and Sch 1 Data Protection Act 1998 Schedule 1 to the Data Protection Act 1998.
 The Information Commissioner's Office provides guidance on the Data Protection Act and the responsibilities it imposes on data controllers and processors.